ryansukale/ryansukale.github.io/2014/April.md

 * [Marionette.View](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.view.md) is not supposed to be used directly.
 You gotta use the other subclasses like [Marionette.ItemView](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.itemview.md#marionetteitemview).
 * Came across this [nifty little series](http://dailyjs.com/2012/11/29/backbone-tutorial-1/) from dailyjs for backbonejs.
 * Read up a little bit on the [Marionette.AppRouter](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.approuter.md) object.
 Its one of the opcoming things to do in bootnette.
+* There are two ways [1](http://www.php.net/manual/en/language.variables.scope.php) [2](http://www.php.net/manual/en/reserved.variables.globals.php) to declare globals in php.
+You will need to do this if you want to access global variables within your functions.

 ### Apr 29
 ----